eosc-life/WP2_workshop_tool_packaging/ML/README.md

 ```
 conda install --use-local secondarystructurepredictor
 ```
-and check the installed packages in the environment with `conda list`.
+Check the installed packages in the environment with `conda list`.

 To uninstall the package, just type `conda uninstall secondarystructurepredictor`.